sameedakber-ai/disaster-messages-classifier/README.md

 ![WebApp Starting](images/screens/running.png "webapp starting...")

 ### Advanced installation option
 This option is intended for someone looking to reprocess raw data and retraining a classifier.
 This option is not recommended due to long training times.
-However, it does help in understanding the code.
+However, it does help in understanding the code better.

 After cloning the repository, process and transform raw data into a usable database; pickle database to file